Finishing the Norfolk Coast Path at Hopton-on-Sea

 - Views across the open North Sea

-The final miles are straightforward and easy to follow, offering a steady conclusion to the journey.
+The final miles are straightforward and easy to follow.

 What to Do After Finishing

-After reaching Hopton-on-Sea, walkers typically continue a short distance to nearby transport connections.
+After reaching Hopton-on-Sea, most walkers continue a short distance to nearby transport connections.

 Options include: